LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 translates to a concept of class that is different in key aspects from the concept of class in e.g. Java or C++.
 Other terms that can have different meanings are *delegation* and *forwarding*.
-There are also cases where the same concept is found under different names in some languages (e.g. *self* and *this*) but that can also mean different concepts in Logtalk and other languages.
+There are also cases where the same concept is found under different names in some languages (e.g., *self* and *this*) but that can also mean different concepts in Logtalk and other languages.
 Always be aware of these differences and be cautious with assumptions carried from other programming languages.